 Examples in Tier 4 spectrum deployment:

-The Telco winner for the community of Red Deer, Alberta (Population approximately 100,418) is required to deploy the spectrum as follows –
+The Telco winner for the community of Red Deer, Alberta (Population of approximately 100,418) is required to deploy the spectrum as follows –

 - 25% in 7 years